“Which one is the Blue Mountain?”, followed shortly by “ Why are they called the Blue Mountains?”.

 All this is only two-hour day trip from Sydney.
 Making it a very popular tourist area.
 Living fairly close to the area we have enjoyed many solitary bush-walks, the magic of ancient crystal caverns at Jenolan caves, and the great art and culture at towns like Leura and Katoomba on previous adventures.

 Want your own Blue Mountains Adventure?
-Check out some of the gorgeous Blue Mountains accommodation available here.

 This trip we wanted to explore Scenic World Blue Mountains in Katoomba.
 We always try and beat the crowds for popular attractions so headed to Katoomba for open time.
 This also saved us money too as a family pass was cheaper before 10 am during the Easter weekend.